gidden/opt-int-old-cyclopts/README.rst

 Build & Install
 ---------------

-The full process of building and installing cyclopts can be broken into two sections:
+The full process of building and installing Cyclopts can be broken into two sections:

   #. building and installing the dependencies
-  #. building and installing cyclopts
+  #. building and installing Cyclopts

 Installing Dependencies
 +++++++++++++++++++++++

-To install cyclopts, one must first install:
+To install Cyclopts, one must first install:

   * coin-Cbc(min. v2.5): https://projects.coin-or.org/Cbc